wayne-kirk-schmidt/sumologic-librarian/README.md

 Installing the Content!
 =======================

-As mentioned, you need to turn on specific policies:
+    1. You will need to turn on specific policies.

-    1. Administration -> Account -> Data Management
+Administration -> Account -> Data Management
-       Enable the data volume to turn on accounting information on the data being ingested.
+*   Enable the data volume to turn on accounting information on the data being ingested.

-    2. Administration -> Security -> Policies
+Administration -> Security -> Policies
-       Enable both the policies in "Sumo Logic Auditing" section
+*   Enable both the policies in "Sumo Logic Auditing" section

 *   Enable Audit Records
 *   Enable Search Audit Records

+    2. Once this is done, then navigate to your library

+    3. View the raw contents of the JSON file.
+Copy the complete contents of the JSON file.

+    4. Navigate to the library and locate a folder you want to install this in.

+    5. Choose "Import" from the right option list from the folder you chose.

+    6. This will bring up an input panel with two inputs, a name and JSON content.

+    7. Type in the name "Sumo-Logic-Librarian" into the name of the content

+    8. Then paste the JSON file contents into the payload section

+    9. Click on save, and then refresh the page.
+You should be ready to use the Librarian!

 License
 =======